ViewpointDepth: A New Dataset for Monocular Depth Estimation Under Viewpoint Shifts: Introduction

 \section{Introduction}

-Recent years have seen significant advancements in the machine learning community, with transformers in particular achieving state-of-the-art results on multiple tasks~\cite{vaswani2017, dosovitskiy2021}.
-Autonomous driving (AD) has been receiving more and more attention from the public with different forms of it being regulated and approved for public implementations, from fully autonomous robotaxis \cite{waymo} to consumer vehicles with different levels of autonomy \cite{mercedes, tesla}.
+Autonomous driving has been receiving more and more attention from the public with different forms of it being regulated and approved for public implementations, from fully autonomous robotaxis \cite{waymo} to consumer vehicles with different levels of autonomy \cite{mercedes,tesla}.
 Perception, and computer vision in particular, is the most important building block for these technologies.
-A fundamental task for the perception of the surroundings is depth estimation.
-It is well known that such tasks are susceptible to out-of-distribution samples, from adverse weather and light conditions to image corruptions~\cite{Saunders_2023_ICCV, Wang_2021_ICCV, kong2023}.
+A fundamental task for safety and perception of surroundings is depth estimation.
+Despite the recent advancements in machine learning, it is well known that such tasks are susceptible to out-of-distribution samples, from adverse weather and light conditions to image corruptions~\cite{Saunders_2023_ICCV, Wang_2021_ICCV, kong2023}.

-Another distribution shift that is common in this context is viewpoint change, either caused by vehicles with different sizes or by variations in the camera installation.
-A few works have recently started to shed light on the effect of such shifts on related tasks like birds-eye-view semantic segmentation and object detection~\cite{klinghoffer2023, vidit2023}.
+Viewpoint change is another important distribution shift for depth estimation, either caused by vehicles with different sizes or by variations in the camera installation.
+A few works have only recently started to shed light on the effect of such shifts on related tasks like Bird's Eye View (BEV) semantic segmentation and object detection~\cite{klinghoffer2023, vidit2023}.
 However, quantification of such an effect on monocular depth estimators remains heavily underexplored, with only \cite{dijk2019} giving some insights on the behaviours of these models.
 This could be mainly due to the lack of annotated data and the cost and technical difficulties associated with it.
-Traditionally, this kind of task is performed using measurements from expensive lidar sensors~\cite{geiger2013, yogamani2019, caesar2020}.
+Traditionally, this kind of task is performed using measurements from expensive LIDAR sensors~\cite{geiger2013, yogamani2019, caesar2020}.
 These sensors are not ubiquitous and require multiple layers of post-processing, such as outlier detection and removal, data alignment, registration with other sources, and other computationally expensive steps.
 A possible solution lies in the domain of synthetic data, which introduces a well-known sim-to-real domain shift~\cite{hu2022}.

+Our proposal is to remove the dependency on expensive sensors to evaluate depth estimation techniques by exploiting basic geometric elements such as \emph{homographies}.
+We estimate a ground truth (GT) homography from an initial calibration session that maps points from the image plane into the road plane (see Fig. \ref{fig:hom}).
+Then, we use the homography to compute distances of road objects that serve as GT for our evaluation.